 The Advantages of Health Savings Accounts

-As group health insurance premiums continue to rise, more and more small business owners are looking for ways to reduce their health care premiums.
-Health Savings Accounts (HSA's) provide an excellent opportunity for a business owner to provide health care benefits to their employees at a reduced cost and as an added advantage, an HSA provides tax breaks as well.
+As group health insurance premiums continue to rise, the subtle advantages of Health Savings Accounts (HSA’s) seem more appealing to many business owners.
+HSA’s provide an excellent opportunity for a business owner to provide health care benefits to his or her employees at a reduced cost and as an added bonus, an HSA provides tax breaks as well.

-According to the American Medical Association’s American Medical News reported that HSA enrollment had reached the 10 million mark, growing by 2 million alone during 2009.
+According to the American Medical Association, it was reported that HSA enrollment had reached the 10 million mark, growing by 2 million alone during 2009.
 This year in 2012, HSA enrollment is expected to grow by another 4%!

 #1: Tax-deductible contributions.
 These accounts are funded with pre-tax income.
 Your annual contribution limit to an HSA depends on your age and the type of insurance plan you have in conjunction with the account.
 For 2010, the limit is set at $3,050 (individual plan) and $6,150 (family plan).
 If you are older than 55, those limits are nudged $1,000 higher.

 #2: Tax-free growth.
-The money in an HSA grows untaxed – and some HSA's even have investment options, including mutual funds.
-Some HSA owners choose to invest the assets in money market funds, but they are commonly held as cash.2
+The money grows untaxed – and some accounts even have investment options, including mutual funds.
+However, most HSA owners choose to invest the assets in safe investments such as money market funds

 #3: Tax-free withdrawals (as long as withdrawals pay for heath care costs).
 To make withdrawals even easier, many HSA’s offer you checkbooks and debit cards to make it easier to pay healthcare expenses and reimburse yourself.
 There is no need to provide reimbursement claims to the IRS; all you need to do is keep your receipts in case of an audit.

 Add it up: an HSA lets you avoid taxes as you pay for health care.
-Additionally, these accounts have other merits.
+Additionally, these accounts have other benefits.